shivabioinformatics/metagenomic-pipeline/README.md

 ---

-This pipeline is not finished yet, the analysis will continue and this pipeline is being updated currently.

 With **one** sample SRR#
 ```
 prefetch SRR#
 ```
-then fastq-dump, the SRR accession numbers should found under project name at NCBI under samples
+Then, with fastq-dump, the SRR accession numbers should be found under the project name at NCBI under samples
 ```
 fasterq-dump SRR#
 ```

-For loop for more than one metagenome, you can process it faster by writing a for loop in bash download all the samples in this case 60 samples.
+For loop for more than one metagenome, you can process it faster by writing a for loop in bash, downloading all the samples, in this case, 60 samples.
 It is always a good practice to write all the ID names in separate files (.txt) for a variety of commands.
-Here we can use it for parallel download.
+Here we can use it for parallel downloads.

 ```
 for i in$(cat <SRR list>.txt) do ;  prefetch $i ; fastq-dump --splitfiles $i
 ```
-Here my list.txt file is the file containing all of my sample id manes and is used to  process a list of Sequence Read Archive (SRA) accession numbers (e.g., SRR1234567, SRR1234568) from a file named <SRR list>.txt.
+Here, my list.txt file is the file containing all of my sample id manes and is used to  process a list of Sequence Read Archive (SRA) accession numbers (e.g., SRR1234567, SRR1234568) from a file named <SRR list>.txt.

 1. Reads the file **<SRR list>**.txt line by line.
 2. Download the **SRA** file corresponding to each accession number using Prefetch.
 3. Converts the SRA file into **FASTQ format** with fastq-dump, **splitting** paired-end reads into separate files if applicable.
-4. Repeats this process for every accession number in the list.
+4. Repeat this process for every accession number in the list.

 ## Quality trimming/filtering